-Premise: The premise is right in the name ― this is about friends from college and these friends hang out and hook up with each other.
-In this comedy, the members of the friend group have aged into their 40s, amassed enough wealth to have big apartments in New York City and are all hitting early midlife crises in their own ways.
+Premise: The premise is right in the name ― this is about friends from college who hang out and hook up with each other.
+In this comedy, the members of the friend group have aged into their 40s, amassed enough wealth to have big apartments in New York and are all hitting early midlife crises in their own ways.
 Despite the backdrop of adulthood, most of the jokes are screwball in nature.

 Sum-Up: After a critically disastrous first season, this show had a reset and became much more lovable.
-For one, the characters act less like sociopaths ― “People were saying [about the first season], ‘these characters are just so horrible, hanging out with them is like crawling over broken glass,’” co-creator Francesca Delbanco said to Indiewire about a realization that the show needed to change for Season 2.
+For one, the characters act less like sociopaths: “People were saying [about the first season], ‘These characters are just so horrible, hanging out with them is like crawling over broken glass,’” co-creator Francesca Delbanco said to Indiewire about how the show needed to change for Season 2.
 But most important, the jokes work this time around.
-I found myself laughing hysterically at a few of the set-pieces based around physical comedy this season.
-This has an all-star cast of comedians that was more or less wasted the first time around, so I was happy to see the actors have much better material to work with in this follow-up.
+I found myself laughing hysterically at a few of the set-pieces based on physical comedy this season.
+The show has an all-star cast of comedians that was more or less wasted the first time around, so I was happy to see the actors have much better material to work with in this follow-up.

 Heads-Up: The creative decision to make this yet another show about rich friends living in New York certainly lacked imagination.
 With the sitcom “Friends” basically still the most popular show on Netflix, this similarly named show could be seen as a shrewd attempt at capturing that classic New York sitcom’s glory for a more contemporary audience.
 But Netflix ultimately canceled this shortly after the second season debut, so “Friends From College” never quite found its audience.